LuciusColt/CAIN/content/index.md

 Alongside these developments, CAIN has identified emerging psychological patterns among its Executioners, leading to the classification of **three new Agenda types**: **Cradle**, **Doll**, and **Broken**.
 These Agendas reflect evolving mentalities around investigating, tracking, and hunting anomalies.

 The most alarming news, however, is the documentation of **Perfect Anomalies**.
 These entities represent the apex form of all six previously known anomaly classifications—a fully realized, fully matured manifestation of their category.
-Their threat level is catastrophic: **Perfect Anomalies begin at CAT 6 difficulty**.
+Their threat level is catastrophic: **Perfect Anomalies occur at CAT 6**!

 If you encounter one, the protocol is simple: **run**.
 Only the most prepared, coordinated, and desperate teams would ever consider engaging with one.